Heavy machinery accidents

 In Boston, workers’ compensation attorneys at the Law Office of Jeffery S. Glassman, LLC know absent guards too often results in human contact with moving parts resulting in serious injuries, such as crushed fingers or hands, amputations, burns, blindness, and death.
 OSHA requires any part of the machine that can cause these types of workplace injuries to be properly shielded to prevent such injuries from occurring.

-Regardless of the cause of a heavy machinery accident, the injured employee should seek prompt medical attention and make sure than an accident report is generated.
-Having an accident report and hospital records of the injury will help your workers’ compensation attorney obtain and a full and appropriate workers’ compensation settlement.
+Regardless of the cause of a heavy machinery accident, the injured employee should seek prompt medical attention and make sure that an accident report is generated.
+Having an accident report and hospital records of the injury will help your legal team obtain and a full and appropriate workers’ compensation settlement.

 Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.